Teradata/stacki-wiki/Frontend-Installation.md

 1. **Stacki**.
 The Stacki ISO can be found [here](http://stacki.s3.amazonaws.com/1.0/stacki-1.0-I.x86_64.disk1.iso).

 2. **CentOS** or **RHEL** installation ISO.
 A CentOS installation ISO can be found [here](http://isoredirect.centos.org/centos/6/isos/x86_64/).

+(If using RHEL, a DVD ISO should be available through your Red Hat subscription.)

 Mount the Stacki ISO: